Isible/citadel/README.md

 - [IrParser](crates/irparser) - a parser for tokenizing and parsing IR into valid IR statements as specified in the frontend.
 This is also used for ciri and the engine

+- [Test-lang](test-lang) For testing, experimenting and providing an example on how to build a compiler with citadel

+## External Projects

-- [Engine](crates/engine) - a simple compiler implementation for compiling IR to a specified backend.
+- [Engine](https://github.com/Isible/citadel-engine) - a simple compiler implementation for compiling IR to a specified backend.
 Uses IRParser to parse the IR.

-- [Test-lang](test-lang) For testing, experimenting and providing an example on how to build a compiler with citadel
+- [Citadel-Dev-Tools](https://github.com/Isible/citadel-dev-tools) - tools that are needed when developing the citadel toolchain, the backend in particular